God has not approved secession plan of any group in Nigeria — Pastor Iyunade

 Iyunade said that the 19th annual convention of the church with the theme “The Lord Cometh” is to further create awareness on the second coming of Jesus Christ and get the people more prepared.

-He said as part of activities marking the 25 years anniversary of the church, the church is also donating one collapsible ambulance stretcher and two electronic suction machines to the Ijebu Ode State Hospital, a 3.5KVA generator to the school for the physically challenged, as well as one guitar, trumpet, cartons of soaps, toothbrushes, toothpaste among others to the Correctional Home, Ijebu Ode.
+He said as part of activities marking the 25 years anniversary of the church, the church is also donating one collapsible ambulance stretcher and two electronic suction machines to the Ijebu Ode State Hospital, a 3.5KVA generator to the school for the physical challenge, as well as one guitar, trumpet, cartons of soaps, toothbrushes, toothpaste among others to the Correctional Home, Ijebu Ode.